-4.12 Reception Centres
+2.18 Alberta Reception Centres

 A Reception Centre will be activated when members of the public within the EPZ are displaced due to an emergency.
+The Receptions Centre(s) is established at a safe distance from the emergency site.

-To ensure a coordinated response, Pembina and the Local Authority ideally jointly activate the Reception Centre(s).
-These agencies have identified potential Reception Centre locations and should be notified early to discuss site options.
+To ensure a coordinated response, the Reception Centre(s) is ideally activated jointly by Pembina and the Local Authority.
+These agencies have pre-established locations throughout the Municipality and should be notified early to discuss site options.